aws-samples/amazon-textract-textractor/docs/source/using_in_lambda.rst

    .. image:: images/lambda_tutorial/1b.png

    c.
 Scroll to the bottom of the page and download the package that matches your Python installation.
-Packages with the `-pdf` suffix contains `pdf2image` and allow you to process PDF documents.
+Packages with the `-pdfium` suffix contain `pypdfium2` and allow you to process PDF documents.
+Packages with the `-pdf` suffix contain `pdf2image` and also allow you to process PDF documents, however we recommend using `pypdfium2` as it does not require any OS-level dependencies.

    .. image:: images/lambda_tutorial/1c.png